DCMI Usage Board

 The DCMI Usage Board acts as the editorial committee for semantic specifications under the DCMI umbrella.
 The Usage Board has curated DCMI Metadata Terms since 2001 and serves as the maintenance agency for the international standard ISO 15836.
-More recently, the Usage Board has taken on responsibility for vocabularies of the Learning Resource Metadata Initiative (LRMI) and the Bibliographic Ontology (BIBO).
+More recently, the Usage Board has taken on responsibility for vocabularies of LRMI (Learning Resource Metadata Innovation) and the Bibliographic Ontology (BIBO).

 The members of the Usage Board constitute a pool of experts on which DCMI may draw, as needed, for specific tasks.
 In 2018, the Usage Board completed a review of DCMI Metadata Terms in collaboration with a working group of ISO TC46/SC4 in drafting ISO 15836, Part 2, "DCMI Properties and classes", formal publication of which is expected in 2019.
 In 2019, the task group for DCMI Metadata continues its evaluation DCMI Metadata Terms in light of accumulated practice and implementation experience and will turn its attention to publishing mappings to other vocabularies.

 Members of the public wishing to raise issues with regard to DCMI Metadata Terms, LRMI vocabularies, or BIBO may do so by posting on the Usage Board issue tracker on Github or writing to the contact address, listed below.

 Members in 2023

 - Tom Baker (DCMI) - Co-Chair, DCMI Usage Board

 - Niklas Lindström (National Library of Sweden) - Co-Chair, DCMI Usage Board